voophdev/django-boilerplate-with-simple-jwt/README.md

 You will receive a new access token in the response.

-You will receive a new access token in the response.

 ## API Endpoints 📡

 - **POST /api/auth/register/** – Register a new user.